🔼The name Gibeah in the Bible

 What this Gibeath-ha'elohim is we don't know but note that in 10:3, Samuel talks about Elohim-beth-el, and the Ark of the Covenant was left at Abinadab's house at Gibeah or Kiriath-jearim, not far from Bethel of Benjamin (Judges 21:19).
 Saul went and arrived at גבעת, meaning either "the hill" (KJV, JSP, NAS) or Gibeath (NIV has Gibeah) where he was met by a group of prophets, which he promptly joined (1 Samuel 10:10; no Philistines are mentioned).
 A while later, a coronation ceremony ensued, after which Saul went to his house at גבעת (Gibeath; 10:26), which is later referred to as גבעת שאול, Gibeath-saul, Gibeath of Saul (11:4).

-The Philistines who were reported stationed at גבעת האלהים (Gibeath of Elohim; 10:5), we meet again in 1 Samuel 13 as Saul's son Jonathan and his thousand men camped in גבעת בנימין (Gibeath-benjamin; 13:2) and smote the Philistine garrison that was in גבע (Geba; 13:3).
+The Philistines who were reported stationed at גבעת האלהים (Gibeath of Elohim; 10:5), we meet again when Saul's son Jonathan and his thousand men camped in גבעת בנימין (Gibeath-benjamin; 13:2) and smote the Philistine garrison that was in גבע (Geba; 13:3).
 The Philistines demanded revenge and mustered their army at Michmash, east of Beth-aven (13:5), while Saul remained camped at Gilgal (13:7).
 There he performed a ritual that Samuel should have, and when Samuel showed up he informed Saul that by doing so he had lost the kingdom (13:13) and departed for גבעת בנימן (Gibeath-benjamin; 13:15).

 Saul moved his 600 remaining men to גבע בנימן (Geba-benjamin; 13:16).
 While Saul remained at גבעה (Gibeah; 14:2), Jonathan slipped through the pass between Michmash and גבע (Geba; 14:5, also see Isaiah 10:29) and attacked the Philistines with such a vehemence that Saul's watchmen in גבעת בנימן (Gibeath-benjamin; 14:16) could see them scatter.
 The Hebrews gave chase and the Lord won them the battle (14:23).